kflynn/k8s-versioning/README.md

 The most common guidance we hear pretty much boils down "you can't remove anything and you can't ever go backward", which is troubling in the real world.
+For Gateway API it's a _serious_ problem: Gateway API defines an _experimental channel_ in which we must allow for rapid change within a set of alpha CRD versions, and a _stable channel_ in which we must optimize for stability.
+Gateway API also needs to support some way in which developers using the experimental channel can, eventually when their features become stable, migrate to the stable channel.

-For Gateway API it's a _serious_ problem, because Gateway API's experimental channel needs to be allowed to introduce things that can turn out to be not ready for prime time, and therefore aren't included in the standard channel.
+Since the experimental channel needs to be allowed to introduce things that can turn out to be not ready for prime time, that means that the experimental channel _must_ allow for cleanly removing fields and versions.
+Additionally, experimental fields in a CRD may need to be removed or renamed while still in experimental.

-The most obvious reason that this is troubling is that if you're writing code that uses the experimental channel, and then the features you're using make it into standard, you'll need a way to migrate to standard channel, and that will involve removing fields and API versions.

-Additionally, though, experimental fields in a CRD may need to be removed or renamed while still in experimental... and while we'll have alpha versions in experimental that won't be in standard, we won't always have version changes in the experimental channel every time we make a change.

-Weirdly, both of these turn out to be less of a problem than they first appear, because the APIServer doesn't actually version CRDs at all.
+Weirdly, these things turn out to be less problematic than they first appear, because the APIServer doesn't actually version CRDs at all.
 What it versions is _its presentation of CRs to you_.

 ## The Lying Ways the APIServer Lies to Us

 What's actually stored in the APIServer for a CR is a bunch of fields and their values.
 The APIServer seems to not care in the slightest what fields are actually stored for a given CR.

 (Running `demosh DEMO.md` will show some of this in action.)